Stocks rally, then ease on U.S.-China trade deal; oil gains

-NEW YORK (Reuters) - Oil prices rose and a gauge of global equity markets hit a new high on Tuesday as investors awaited the signing of a China-U.S. trade deal they hope will spur world economic growth, after the economy in 2019 saw its weakest year since the financial crisis.
+NEW YORK (Reuters) - Oil prices rose and a gauge of global equity markets hit a new high on Tuesday as investors awaited a China-U.S. trade deal they hope will spur world growth after the economy in 2019 saw its weakest year since the financial crisis.

-Gold prices slid as the planned signing Wednesday of the Phase 1 trade deal dampened both the appeal of safe-haven bullion and the Japanese yen, which dropped to eight-month lows.
+Gold prices slid as the planned signing at the White House on Wednesday of the Phase 1 trade deal dampened both the appeal of safe-haven bullion and the Japanese yen, which dropped to eight-month lows.

-MSCI’s all-country world index and shares on Wall Street set intra-day highs before backing off a bit as investors said the long-awaited trade deal was priced into the market.
+MSCI’s all-country world index and shares on Wall Street set intra-day highs before the S&P 500 and Nasdaq backed off a bit as investors said the long-awaited deal was priced into the market.
 Stocks in Canada and Australia also surged to records.

-Stocks on Wall Street turned lower after Bloomberg reported that existing U.S. tariffs on $360 billion of Chinese imports will likely stay in place past the U.S. presidential elections in November as Washington reviews compliance with the trade pact.
+Stocks on Wall Street fell after Bloomberg reported that existing U.S. tariffs on $360 billion of Chinese imports will likely stay in place past the U.S. presidential elections in November as Washington reviews compliance with the trade pact.

 Investors fear the global economy may not turn up enough to lift corporate earnings and share prices if tariffs remain in place for most of this year, said Jim Paulsen, chief investment strategist at the Leuthold Group in Minneapolis.